devnote-dev/ptero-notes/futures.md

 - https://github.com/pterodactyl/panel/pull/4869
 - https://github.com/pterodactyl/panel/pull/4866

+### API Access

+Application API keys have been deprecated in favour of client API keys which have access to application API endpoints for administrative accounts from version 1.8 or later.
+Eventually they will be removed entirely and client API keys will be reimplemented as "Access Tokens".

+### Admin-Application Endpoints

+The **admin** API which is used for the admin controls in the panel (not to be confused with the **application** API) will be integrated into the application API.
+This means that resources formerly only accessible via the admin web view will now be accessible externally through the use of an API key (e.g. managing mounts).

 ## Proposed

 These are features/changes that have been proposed on the GitHub repository and have relevant discussions in the issue or from the Discord server.